dan-iosif/cs50-pset6/README.md

 # cs50-pset6
 Implements the functionality of a web server written in C.
-The fuctions I worked on were:
+The functions I worked on were:

 lookup